timotta/elasticsearch-fonetica-portuguesa/README.md

 Then, you have to map your document to use this analyser.
 Folder `scripts` has some examples using a analyser with the plugin and without the plugin, go there and have some fun.

+##ElasticSearch Versions

+This plugin was created for elastic search 0.20 but i'm using without problems on elastic search 1.7.1 on my pet project (http://feedsearch.me).
+There is only one little bug for this version, the `replace` parameter is ignored and is always `false`.

 ##License

 Do whathever you want.
 I dont care.